CrowdStrike/glide-core/.changeset/cool-hornets-talk.md

 '@crowdstrike/glide-core': patch
 ---

-- A Checkbox without a summary no longer has extra space to the right.
-- A Toggle without a summary no longer has extra space to the right.
+- A Checkbox or Toggle without a summary no longer has extra space to the right.